happybono/GEOSage/README.md

 * Functionality for [ArcGIS](https://www.arcgis.com/), [Bing Maps](https://www.bing.com/maps/), [Data Science Toolkit](http://www.datasciencetoolkit.org/) etc.

 ## Notes
+> [!Note]
-- This code includes a sleep function to avoid exceeding the rate limit for the API calls.
+> * This code includes a sleep function to avoid exceeding the rate limit for the API calls.
 Adjust the sleep duration as necessary.
-- The gintType constant determines which type of API plan to use.
+> * The gintType constant determines which type of API plan to use.
 Make sure to set it according to your API plan.

 ## Copyright
 Copyright ⓒ HappyBono 2020 - 2026.
 All rights Reserved.